p-lr/MapView/Readme.md

 mapView.configure(config)
 ```

-MapView shows only the visible part of a tiled map, and supports flinging, dragging, scaling, and rotating.
+MapView shows only the visible part of a tiled map, and supports flinging, dragging, scaling, and
+rotating.
 It's also possible to add markers and paths.

 This project holds the source code of this library, plus a demo app (which is useful to get started).
+To test the demo, just clone the repo and launch the demo app from Android Studio.

 ## MapView 2.x.x is out!